 War.
 Such a short word, not even a four-letter word, but a thousand times more powerful.
 A million times more hurtful than any four-letter word you might throw at someone.

-War.
-It's been going on for millennia.
+War, in one form or another, has been going on for millennia.
 In university, my minor was history.
 And I recall most specifically one course that was entitled "The History of Human Conflict".
-The main thing I remember is coming to a realization that war was not a current situation, or even a new one.
+The main thing I remember is coming to a realization that war was not just a current situation, or even a new one.
 It had been going on since the beginning of recorded history (and of course, before that).
 I remember asking myself, as many people do, When will we ever learn?

 I used to blame wars on greedy, power-hungry people (or rulers).
 But then, it is always easy to blame and say that it's "somebody else's fault".
 Perhaps we need to look deeper in people's psyche to see where war really resides.